Reuel A. Stallones Building in the Texas Medical Center in Houston

 A practicum requires that you:

-- Participate in the online seminars that allow you an opportunity for reflective learning and sharing.
+Participate in the online seminars that allow you an opportunity for reflective learning and sharing.
+When registering for the practicum, you are registering for the online practicum seminar to be completed with your practicum.

 A checklist is available to help you plan your experience.